reidab/crosswalk-ios/README.md

 * Extended WKWebView

-  Crosswalk Project for iOS is built on top of `WKWebView`, the mordern WebKit framework debuted in iOS 8.
+  Crosswalk Project for iOS is built on top of `WKWebView`, the modern WebKit framework debuted in iOS 8.
 We extend the WKWebView to build Crosswalk extension framework within.
 For the detailed information you may refer to [Embedding Mode & WKWebView](https://github.com/crosswalk-project/crosswalk-ios/wiki/Embedding-Mode-&-Native-APIs).

 * Crosswalk Extension Framework